 A criminal conviction that includes jail time can cost you in multiple ways regardless of whether the offense is for drug possession, driving under the influence, or some other crime.
 For example, society, in general, may look at you differently, treat you differently and think of you differently if you have a criminal record that includes incarceration.
-You may the feel the differences when you try to find work or when you spend time with your friends or family.
+You may feel the differences when you try to find work or when you spend time with your friends or family.
 Even if you have been wrongfully convicted, your time in prison can follow you for a lifetime.

-In addition to the societal consequences, you can suffer from negative psychological affects as a result of spending time in jail.
+In addition to the societal consequences, you can suffer from negative psychological effects as a result of spending time in jail.
 Even a short time behind bars in relation to a conviction can cause an individual to suffer from lasting psychological changes.

 Since prisons tend to be dangerous places, most prisons become hyper-vigilant and stay on constant alert for a threat.
 Unfortunately, this behavior can continue after incarceration ends and often results in the ex-prisoner living in isolation.

-Another common affect of spending time in prison is emotional distancing.
+Another common effect of spending time in prison is emotional distancing.
 Inmates typically learn very quickly to hide their emotions in prison in order not to appear weak.
 As a result, this can cause an inability to form personal connections when the prison term ends.